 ART – Once the storyline for a sequence is completed, concept art is created by the Production Designer and art department to determine the look and feel of the film.
 This concept art piece was drawn by Production Designer Ralph Eggleston and showcases the exploration of color and the design of new characters and new environments.

 CHARACTERS – Character creation begins with modeling, a process of translating the character’s overall form into the computer.
 These forms are then articulated to allow them to move.
 If called for, hair and clothing are added.
-The final step, shading, involves applying textures, colors, patterns and other material properties that will add complexity.
-This image shows the characters fully modeled, articulated, shaded and ready to be placed in a scene.
+The final step, shading, involves applying textures, colors, patterns, and other material properties that will add complexity.
+This image shows the characters fully modeled, articulated, shaded, and ready to be placed in a scene.

 SETS – Using Art reference for guidance, the basic forms and shapes of the Set environments are translated into the computer during the modeling process.
 Shading comes next.
-Technical directors, using a combination of painting, programming and photo reference, will apply textures, colors, patterns and other material properties to the Sets to give them complexity and appeal.
+Technical directors, using a combination of painting, programming, and photo reference, will apply textures, colors, patterns, and other material properties to the Sets to give them complexity and appeal.
 This is a wireframe image of the set for Headquarters, the control center inside Riley’s mind, showing the underlying modeling.

 LAYOUT – Once the storyline for a sequence is completed, the scene is created in the computer.
 This frame shows the phase known as Layout, in which a virtual camera is placed into a shot.
 The characters and set are “staged” or placed into positions that work visually within the chosen camera angle.
 Layout precedes character animation.
-Sets are simplified during this phase, but are seen fully built in the next stage of production.
+Sets are simplified during this phase but are seen fully built in the next stage of production.

-ANIMATION AND SIMULATION – When Layout is complete, the primary and secondary characters are animated and brought to life by the Animation department.
+ANIMATION AND SIMULATION – When the Layout is complete, the primary and secondary characters are animated and brought to life by the Animation department.
 Animators create the personality and “acting” of the characters.
 The secondary motion of the hair and garments is added by the Simulation department and this simulation allows the hair and garments to move naturally to complement the acting.